daz4126/Nanny-State/README.md

 </div>

 In NANNY STATE, the state is everything.
 It is the single source of truth in the application where all the app data is stored.
 The view is an HTML representation of the state.
 When a user interacts with the page, they trigger event handlers defined in the view that hook into the state's `Update` method.
 This is the only way the state can be changed and ensures that any updates are deterministic with predictable outcomes.
-After any updates to the state, the view is automatically re-rendered to reflect the changes made.
+Whenever the state is updated, the view is automatically re-rendered to reflect the changes that were made.

 ## Background